cmp-202/ssh2shell/README.md

 Trouble shooting:
 -----------------

 * Adding msg command `"msg:Doing something"` to your commands array at key points will help you track the sequence of what has been done as the process runs. (see examples)
 * `Error: Unable to parse private key while generating public key (expected sequence)` is caused by the passphrase being incorrect.
 This confused me because it doesn't indicate the passphrase was the problem but it does indicate that it could not decrypt the private key.
  * Recheck your passphrase for typos or missing chars.
  * Try connecting manually to the host using the exact passhrase used by the code to confirm it works.
  * I did read of people having problems with the the passphrase or password having an \n added when used from an external file causing it to fail.
 They had to add .trim() when setting it.
 * If your password is incorrect the connection will return an error.
 * There is an optional debug setting in the host object that will output process information when set to true and passwords for failed authentication of sudo commands and tunnelling. `host.debug = true`
 * The class now has an idle time out timer (default:5000ms) to stop unexpected command prompts from causing the process hang without error.
 The default time out can be changed by setting the host.idleTimeOut with a value in milliseconds.
   (1000 = 1 sec)

 Verbose and Debug:
 ------------------
 * When host.verbose is set to true each command complete raises a msg event outputting the response text.
 * When host.debug is set to true each process step raises a msg event to help identify what the internal process of each step was.

+**_Note:_
-*Note* Do not add these to the commandProccessing event which is called every time a character is received from the host Add your own verbose messages as follows:
+Do not add these to the commandProccessing event which is called every time a character is received from the host**

+Add your own verbose messages as follows:
-`if(this.sshObj.verbose){this.emit("msg", this.sshObj.server.host + ": response: " + response);}` //response might need to be changed to this._buffer
+`if(this.sshObj.verbose){this.emit("msg", this.sshObj.server.host + ": response: " + response);}` //response might need
+to be changed to this._buffer

 Add your own debug messages as follows:
-`if(this.sshObj.debug){this.emit("msg", this.sshObj.server.host + ": eventName");}` //where eventName is the text identifying what happened
+`if(this.sshObj.debug){this.emit("msg", this.sshObj.server.host + ": eventName");}` //where eventName is the text
+identifying what happened

 Command Timeout
 ---------------
 When the program doesn't detect a standard prompt and doesn't recieve any more data the onCommandTimeout event triggers after host.idleTimeOut value (in ms).
 This is usually because an unexpected prompt on the server is requiring a response that isn't handled or the host is not responding at all.
 In either case detection of the standard prompt will never happen and no more data will be recieved causeing the program to hang perpetuley waiting.
 The commandTimeout stops this.
 The onCommandTimeout event can enable you to handle such prompts without having to disconnect by providing the response the host requires.
 The host then replies with more text triggering a data recieved event resetting the timer and enabling the process to continue.
 It is recommended to close the connection as a default action if all else fails so you are not left with a hanging script again.
 The default action is to add the last response text to the session text and disconnect.
 Enabling host.debug would also provide the process path leading upto disconnection which in conjunction with the session text would clarify what command and output triggered the event.